 The Company is subject to U.S. federal, state and local income taxes with respect to its allocable share of any taxable income or loss of Magnolia LLC.
 The amount of income taxes recorded by the Company requires interpretations of complex rules related to the Company's partnership structure and regulations of various tax jurisdictions throughout the United States.
 Deferred tax assets and liabilities are recognized based on the tax effects of temporary differences between the carrying amounts on the consolidated financial statements and the tax basis of assets and liabilities, as measured using currently enacted tax rates.
 These differences will result in taxable income or deductions in future years when the reported amounts of the assets or liabilities are recovered or settled, respectively.
 Considerable judgment is required in predicting when these events may occur and whether recovery of an asset is more likely than not.
 Magnolia records deferred tax assets and associated valuation allowances, when appropriate, to reflect amounts more likely than not to be realized based upon Company analysis.
 Additionally, federal and state income tax returns are generally not filed before the consolidated financial statements are prepared.
 Therefore, Magnolia estimates the tax basis of its assets and liabilities at the end of each period, as well as the effects of tax rate changes, tax credits, and net operating and capital loss carryforwards and carrybacks, if any.
 Adjustments related to differences between the estimates used by the Company and the actual amounts reported are recorded in the periods in which the Company's income tax returns are filed.
 These adjustments and changes in estimates of asset recovery and liability settlement as well as significant enacted tax rate changes could have an impact on the Company's results of operations.
-Please refer to Note 1-Organization and Summary of Significant Accounting Policies and Note 11-Income Taxes in Part II, Item 8 of this report for additional discussion.
+Please refer to Part II, Item 8, Note 2-Summary of Significant Accounting Policies and Note 10-Income Taxes in the notes to the consolidated financial statements included in this Annual Report on Form 10-K for additional discussion.